hashan789/hashan789/README.md

 - 🔭 I’m currently working on **helios**

-- 🌱 I’m currently learning **Typescript, python ang Artificial Intelligence**
+- 🌱 I’m currently learning **Typescript, python and Artificial Intelligence**

 - 💬 Ask me about **react and python**